aabhaas-vaish/aabhaas-vaish.github.io/index.md

 {% endcomment %}
 ## About Me
 <img class="profile-picture" src="av_new.jpg">
 Hi!
 I am Aabhaas.
 I am a final year undergraduate student at BITS Pilani, majoring in Electrical and Electronics Engineering.
-I am broadly interested in the applications of Deep Learning, specifically in Computer Vision, Reinforcement Learning, and Natural Language Processing.
+I am broadly interested in the applications of Deep Learning, specifically in Computer Vision, Natural Language Processing, and Reinforcement Learning.

 As an undergraduate student, I got an amazing opportunity to work as a research intern with [Prof Bernhard Riecke](http://ispace.iat.sfu.ca/riecke/) at the [iSpace Lab](http://ispace.iat.sfu.ca/) at [Simon Fraser University](http://www.sfu.ca/), through the [MITACS Globalink Research Internship](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) program.
 I got the opportunity to work on emotional state recognition in EEG signals using different deep neural networks such as LSTM Networks, hybrid CNN-RNN Networks, and Deep Belief Networks.